jamarier/tweeproblems/README.md

 the array express the posibilities.
 Array can be from 1 element (without any sense) or more.

+## Math expressions

+As it is said before, tweeproblemas comes with an math evaluator.
+The math mode is applied in each group of text surrounded by "{{" and "}}" marks (*on the same line*)

+The main structure is:

+    "{{"<type of injection> (<variable name> =)? <math expresion> "}}"

+* Type of injection gives information of how the math expression is rendered y showed into the story.
+A math expression can be showed with its definition (the mathematical operations to do) or its value (the result of those operations).
+The type of injection determines which one (or both) are going to be shown.

+  The type injection is next to "{{" mark without spaces between.

+* It is possible assign a name to the result of the expression.
+And later use that name to retrieve the value of the expression.
+The name is any valid latex eq expression without spaces.
+So, it is possible to use: "R", "R\_1", "R\_{12}", etc.

+  Math expression are not equations.
+So "x+1=2" doesn't assign 1 to x.
+It assign the value 2 to the variable name "x+1"

+  The binding of the variable name is global.
+And it keeps for all the rest of the interactive story.
+It is possible, rebind a variable with other expression but, the resulting value has to be the same of the previous expression.
+So it is easier consider the assigns as of constant values (not must be constant expression).

+  It is not compulsory assign a name to every expression.

+  An example of valid expressions in several passages:

+      ... this is some text {{.
+R_1 = 1 1 +}} more text ...
+      ...
+Another line or passage citing the variable {{, R_1}} ...
+      ... this is other line or other passage and {{.
+R_1 = 2}} ...
+      there no problem here.

+* The math expression is the operations and values to be assigned.
+The expressions are notated as RPN (Reverse Polish Notation) where the arguments are first and the operator is last.

+  In a posterior section [Expressions](#expressions) the ideas after maths expressions are developed.

+A math expression alone in a row (with other text in same row) will be rendered as display mode.
+In anyother case, the formula will be rendered as inline mode of MathJax

+### Type of injection:

+The injection defines how to render the expression.
+Main ideas:
+* value is the magnitude: numeric value and units ("no units" is a unit too)

+* formula is the calculations to get the value.
+And it is what it is written in math expression.
+So, the value of both expression in "{{\_ R = 1 1 +}}" and "{{\; R }}" it is 2, but the formula is "1+1" in first expression and "R" (in second expression).

+Types of injection and meaning:
+* '.' only show value of Expression (MathJax Format)
+* ',' only show formula of Expression (MathJax Format)
+* ';' show formula and value separated with '=' sign (MathJax Format)
+* '\_' calculate effects of Expression but doesn't show anything.
+Sometimes is more práctical calculate the solution before of data of exercise.
+With '\_' is possible calculate and bind a variable without show anything.
+* '!' calculate value (without units) and insert into text.

+### Escaping values

+  if tweeproblemas interfere with twine/SugarBox commands, it is possible to inhibit tweeproblemas processing:

+  '!' at first column of file copy the rest of line to the output without modification.

+  Another possibility is to escape individual characters.
+There are three escape sequences:
+* "\\\\" to escape '\\'
+* "\\{" to escape '{'  and
+* "\\}" to escape '}'

+  That allow to use directly MathJax notation without launch math evaluator( e.g. the expression of MathJax \\( {\\{ 1 + 2 }} \\)  )

+## Expressions
+  The expressions are notated as RPN.
+Each element must be separated by spaces.

+  There are four types of elements on expressions:

+* Magnitude: numeric value with units.
+* Variables: previously defined
+* Operators: mathematical operators
+* Macros: typical formulas or constants of frequent use.

-## MAGNITUDES
+### MAGNITUDES

-* Always without space but '____' can be used to visually separate parts.
+* Always without space but '\_' can be used to visually separate parts.
-  All '_' are omited.
+  All '\_' are omited in parsing.

-  Ex: 10_km, 10km, 10_000m, 10k_m, are all the same
+  Ex: 10\_km, 10km, 10\_000m, 10k\_m, are all the same magnitude

 * 2 parts: value and units.

+#### Value
-  * value is described as a float number
+value is described as a float number.
+It can be written using dot or exponent
+format: 1200.0 or 1.2e3

+#### Units
-  * unit is a string with arbitrary content
+unit is a string with arbitrary content.
+They are not really units.

+But:
-    * if first letter of all unit is a multiple suffix ('k', 'M', 'm', ...) that factor is applies.
+* if first letter of all unit is a multiple suffix ('k', 'M', 'm', ...) that factor is applied and deleted from unit name.
 * factor only applies if unit string have more than one letter, so "m" is metter not milli.
 * factor only applies to the first char of string not in every unit of a compound unit (like "km/h").

-      _ BE CAREFUL: _ only is the first letter of the string.
+  **BE CAREFUL**: only is the first letter of the string.
 So km/km is 10^3 of "m/km"

 * it's possible to force no factor with '#' factor.
-      * So unit="mother" is 10^-3 of "other"
-      * and unit="#mother" is 1 of "mother"
+So, unit="mother" is 10^-3 of "other" and unit="#mother" is 1 of "mother"

-      # character '#' only is needed in magnitude parseing not in expression unit coercion.
+  character '#' only is needed in magnitude parseing not in expression unit coercion.

-## Injecting formulas
-  Passages are read line by line

-  * '!' at first copy the rest of line to the output without modification

-  * In source: formulas and values are inside a double with this structure:
-    "{{" <type of injection> (<Variablename> =)? <Expresion> "}}"

-  * There are three escape sequences:
-    * "\\" to escape '\'
-    * "\{" to escape '{'  and
-    * "\}" to escape '}'

-    So it is possible to write "{{ \frac{1}{n_{2}\} }}" whithout exit formulas too soon.

-  * Type of injection:
-    * "." only show value of Expression (MathJax Format)
-    * "," only show formula of Expression (MathJax Format)
-    * ";" show formula and value (MathJax Format)
-    * "_" calculate effects of Expression but doesn't show anything
-    * "!" calculate value (without units) and insert into text.

-  * A formula without text ([:alpha:]) before and after it, will be shown as display formula.
-Otherwise, it will be shown as inline.

-## Expressions
-  Expressions are a RPN notation.
+### Variables
+Any text not identified as magnitude, operator or formula is marked as Variable.

+In the evaluation of the expression, the value of variable is searched in variable dictionary.
+If the variable is not defined.
+A panic will be thrown.

+### Operators

+#### Arithmetic operators

+At the moment, they are:
+"+", "-", "neg" (negate: change of sign), "\*" (product) "/" (division)

-### Expressions units
+#### Expressions units
   Expressions have a faux unit verification.
 Not always works (sometimes it works, depends on operation).
   So, there are a especial unit "¿?" meaning unknown unit.
-Everytime an operation is not cappable to determinate output unit, the unit change to "¿?".
+Everytime an operation is not cappable to determinate the output unit, the unit change to "¿?".

   * ":" (expr unit -- expr) unit verification/coercion

-    if <expr> have a definite unit, this must be <unit> or a panic is thrown
+    if <expr> have a defined unit, this must be <unit> or a panic is thrown

     if <expr> have a unknown unit -> it assign <unit>

-    _BE CAREFUL_ #' hasn't any special meaning so, "1#mother #mother :" will panic because compares "mother" with "#mother" correct way is "1#mother mother :"
+    **BE CAREFUL** #' hasn't any special meaning so, "1#mother #mother :" will panic because compares "mother" with "#mother" correct way is "1#mother mother :"

   * "::" (expr -- expr) unit verification/coercion